scriptPilot/app-framework/docs/development-images.md

     mounted: function () {
       setTimeout(() => {
         this.image = 'imageB'
-      }, 5000)
+      }, 3000)
     }
   }
 </script>
 ```

-Another solution is, that you require all images in the script:
+Another solution is, that you import all images in the script:

 ```
 <template>